thdecn/thdecn.github.io/content/posts/mlir-02.md

 ---
-title: "Week 19"
+title: "Running MLIR Code"
 date: 2025-05-11
 description: "Running MLIR Code."
 keywords: ["mlir", "modular", "arithmetic", "tech", "blog"]
 draft: false
 tags: ["mlir"]
-summary: Running MLIR Code.
+summary: Week 19, New York --- Preventing "Garbage In, Garbage Out".
 ---

 In our first blog, we intuited that writing modular arithmetic in MLIR's `arith` dialect would have some benefits.